 According to Forbes, there are 2.5 quintillion bytes of data created each day, with 90 percent of the data in the world generated in the past two years.
 We are in an age of a virtuous cycle of data and technology.
 Technology has enabled us to collect, mine and analyze petabytes of data in minutes, or even seconds, in real time.
 Use of machine learning and artificial intelligence techniques has allowed us to make better decisions each time.
 Every organization wants to take advantage of this data explosion, to become a data driven decision maker, and to such an extent the words machine learning and artificial intelligence have become branding tools.
 Though these are major capabilities to building an analytics practice, they are also very important pieces of a bigger puzzle.

-Analytics is an expansive field which demands multiple skill sets – proficiency in applied mathematics, applied technology and deep domain expertise.
-Data Scientists possess the knowledge of applied Mathematics (Statistics or Econometrics) and technologies to implement ML, AI and other Data engineering techniques.
+Analytics is an expansive field that demands multiple skill sets – proficiency in applied mathematics, applied technology, and deep domain expertise.
+Data Scientists possess the knowledge of applied Mathematics (Statistics or Econometrics) and technologies to implement ML, AI, and other Data engineering techniques.
 These are conceptual skill sets that are not exclusive to the industries.

 The science is to manage the data, but the art is to manage people.

-Sushma has 13 years of Marketing Research, Quantitative Analysis and Strategy Consulting experience in the Information Technology industry.
+Sushma Vadsudevan has 13 years of Marketing Research, Quantitative Analysis, and Strategy Consulting experience in the Information Technology industry.
 Her professional background is a unique blend of, expertise in Marketing processes, Data Sciences and Business Economics.
-She currently works as VP – Analytics and Data Science, with PureSpectrum and also teaches Marketing Research and Statistics to Graduate students at California Lutheran University, part time.
+She currently works as VP – Analytics and Data Science, with PureSpectrum, and also teaches Marketing Research and Statistics to Graduate students at California Lutheran University, part-time.
 She has also worked with IBM Corporation and GE Capital International Services in the past.

-She is also a soft skills trainer, training marketers around the world in Storyboarding and Presentation skills, moderated Executive decision making workshops based on Design Thinking concepts, and conducted interviews with C-level audience for market and impact studies.
+She is also a soft skills trainer, training marketers around the world in Storyboarding and Presentation skills, moderating Executive decision-making workshops based on Design Thinking concepts, and conducting interviews with C-level audiences for market and impact studies.
 Her interests include Artificial Intelligence and Machine Learning, Quantitative Analysis and Buyer behavior.